kiranmv002/kiran.codes/README.md

 - added scroll to top button
 - button appears when scrolled down 400px
 - smooth scroll back to top on click

+### ✅ day 3 — profile photo
+files → `index.html` `style.css`

+- added profile photo in about section
+- photo on left, text and stats on right
+- teal border glow on hover
+- auto fallback avatar if no photo
+- stats moved below about text in a row
+- mobile responsive — photo resizes on small screens
 ---

 ## 📊 progress